Clover Robin on how her travels inspire her collage designs and why she has more adhesives than you can shake a stick at…

 I like to research the subject matter as much as possible and then sketch it out as I go along using different shaped, coloured, and textured paper.
-I’ve always liked collage the best because you can move bits around and play with the picture, building it up a bit like a sculpture.
+I’ve always liked collage the best.
+You can move bits around and play with the picture, building it up a bit like a sculpture.
 Most of the time I end up with lot of wonderful accidents and new methods to put into other artworks.

 What’s in your collage kit?

 A couple of pairs of little scissors, gouache and acrylic paints, good quality PVA and acid-free glue sticks.
 I also love Faber-Castell coloured pencils because they’re nice and soft and have a rich, luxurious colour – the mossy greens are my favourite.
 Good quality paint brushes are also a must for hand painting, unique colour combinations and tonal depth.